thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 finding the roots of a polynomial whose order is proportional to the number samples in the fit.

-As studied by in [Viola2005]_, a straightforward and computationally intensive approach to determine a precise signal shift is to resample the image through interpolation before performing cross-correlation.
+As studied in [Viola2005]_, a straightforward and computationally intensive approach to determine a precise signal shift is to resample the image through interpolation before performing cross-correlation.
 Use of a matched filter during resampling may improve the